No Early Rush To Change Airlines, But Observers See Problems

 Eastern spokesman Karen Ceremsak said the airline had not seen any drop in bookings.

-But Isabel Chalen, owner of Four Corners Travel Agency in Miami Beach, Fla., said she foresaw problems for the airline from the government’s inquiry into the finances and safety of Texas Air Corp., parent of Eastern and Continental.
+But Isabel Chalen, owner of Four Corners Travel Agency in Miami Beach, Fla., said she foresaw problems for the airline from the government’s probe into the finances and safety of Texas Air Corp., parent of Eastern and Continental.

 ″Some of my customers already don’t want to fly on Eastern anymore,″ she said. ″I am pretty sure that it is not going to get any better.″